Diagram calculus for a type affine $C$ Temperley--Lieb algebra, I

-where the leftmost propagating edge carries $k$ $\btri$ decorations, and hence, the rightmost propagating edge carries $k$ $\wtri$ decorations by of Remark \ref{rem:admissible}(\ref{lem:alternating.decorations.a=1}).
+Case (1).
+First, assume that $d$ is the diagram in Figure~\ref{Fig163}, where the leftmost propagating edge carries $k$ $\btri$ decorations, and hence, the rightmost propagating edge carries $k$ $\wtri$ decorations by Remark~\ref{rem:admissible}(\ref{rem:alternating decorations a=1}).
 In this case, it can quickly be verified that we can obtain $d$ via

 where $d_{z_{1}}=d_{1}d_{2}\cdots d_{n}$ and $d_{z_{2}}=d_{n+1}d_{n}\cdots d_{2}$.
 Therefore, $d$ can be written as a product of simple diagrams, as desired.